aws-ia/terraform-aws-storagegateway/modules/vmware-sgw/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS VMware Storage Gateway Terraform sub-module

-Deployes a Storage Gateway appliance in vSphere along with cache disk.
+Deployes a Storage Gateway in vSphere along with cache disk.

 For an end to end example on VMware, refer to the [s3filegateway-vmware](../../examples/s3filegateway-vmware/) example.